igregson/theCodestead.com/content/post/beginner-friendly-linux-dev-setup.md

 #### Ubuntu Gnome 3 [link](http://ubuntugnome.org/)

 Ubuntu's Gnome distro is legendary.
 I find it to be more traditional than the Unity desktop but still modern and "generally awesome."
-There's an addon called the [Tweak Tool](https://apps.ubuntu.com/cat/applications/gnome-tweak-tool/) that lets you tweak different settings and such (I consider it a mandatory addition).
+There's an add-on called the [Tweak Tool](https://apps.ubuntu.com/cat/applications/gnome-tweak-tool/) that lets you tweak different settings and such (I consider it a mandatory addition).

 I used Gnome 3 for a while and was generally happy with it.
 It's powerful, quite customizable, and it's Ubuntu (which I work with on the server-side).
 The only reason I switched was because I found something that I liked more.